biobakery/metawibele/README.md

 	study =
 	# The absolute path of metadata file
 	metadata =
-	# The absolute path of protein sequences of representatives of gene catalogs
+	# The absolute path of protein sequences of representatives of gene families
 	gene_catalog_prot =
-	# The absolute path of reads counts table across samples of gene catalogs
+	# The absolute path of reads counts table across samples of gene families
 	gene_catalog_count =

 	[output]